-Table 7-7: acHwFailureAlarm
+Table 7-8: acHwFailureAlarm

 Alarm acHwFailureAlarm

 OID 1.3.6.1.4.1.5003.9.10.1.21.2.0.43

 Description Raised when a failure occurs in any of the device's DSP devices (and DSP cores).

 Default Severity Critical

 Source Varbind Text Module#0

-Event Type Alarm

-Alarm acHwFailureAlarm acHwFailureAlarm Probable Cause Hardware failure in a DSP devic Hardware failure in a DSP device and its cores.
+Alarm acHwFailureAlarm acHwFailureAlarm Event Type Alarm Alarm Probable Cause Hardware failure in a DSP devic e and its cores.
 Alarm Severity Condition Condition <text> Corrective Action</text> Major Failure in a DSP device and its cores.
 "Failure in DSP devices <x, y,=""> (<total> DSP cores failure)" Where x, y is a list of the failed DSP Devices and total is the total number of failed DSP cores</total></x,> Reset the device.
 If the alarm is still raised, contact your AudioCodes sales representative for support - you may need to perform an RMA.
 Cleared DSP devices and cores are operating normally - -